Scale invariant robot behavior with fractals: Methods

 To simulate the high mechanical resolution of fractal robots we used voxcraft-sim \cite{liu_voxcraft_2020}, a GPU-accelerated re-implementation of Voxelyze \cite{hiller2014dynamic}.
 In Voxelyze, voxels are evaluated sequentially on a single thread of a CPU, one after another.
 In voxcraft-sim, voxels are evaluated concurrently on GPUs.
 Collisions in Voxelyze are resolved in a double loop of all $n$ surface voxels, with time complexity $\mathcal{O}(n^2)$.
 In voxcraft-sim, collisions are handled using a bounding volume hierarchy tree \cite{karras2012maximizing} with $\mathcal{O}(n\log n)$.

 The basic simulated elements of Voxelyze and voxcraft-sim are the same (beams and masses) but computing dynamics in parallel and handling collisions with a BVH tree makes it possible to simulate geometrically interesting robots with complicated surface areas that self collide.
 Here, evolution operates in a 27$^3$ voxel workspace (up to 19,683 total voxels).
-Due to past computational limits, previous evolutionary robotics work was largely restricted to voxel workspaces with less than a thousand voxels. \footnote{ The lone exception was \citet{hiller2012automatic}, who evolved soft robots within a 20$^3$ voxel workspace (up to 8000 voxels). }
+Due to past computational limits, previous evolutionary robotics work was largely restricted to voxel workspaces with less than a thousand voxels.
+The lone exception was \citet{hiller2012automatic}, who evolved soft robots within a 20$^3$ voxel workspace (up to 8000 voxels).
+However, strong morphological convergence led to a scooting mass that filled less than a quarter of the workspace (less than 2000 voxels).
+Here, we demonstrate how fractals can provide a more scalable encoding.